stayallive/stayallive/README.md

 - Want to read the longer story?
 Check out my [about me](https://github.com/stayallive/stayallive/blob/main/ABOUT-ME.md) page
 - Want to check out my tools?
 See [Chief Tools](https://chief.app/?ref=gh-stayallive) and read more about it on the [about page](https://chief.app/about?ref=gh-stayallive)
 - I sometimes write about Laravel and servers or other things I find cool, you can read that on the [Chief Tools blog](https://chief.app/blog?ref=gh-stayallive)
+- Whenever I find something cool I like to bookmark it for "later" (IYKYK), they are public to [browse](https://raindrop.io/stayallive/bookmarks-19262112)

 If you want to get in touch shoot me an [email](mailto:alex+gh@bouma.dev) or hit me up on Twitter [@stayallive](https://twitter.com/stayallive) (yeah, that’s with 2 l’s) or on Mastodon: [@alex@bouma.social](https://bouma.social/@alex) (and yes I host that myself).
 If you want to thank me for my work you can [sponsor me](https://github.com/sponsors/stayallive).